sanger/cherrytrack/README.md

 [Flask Migrate](https://flask-migrate.readthedocs.io/en/latest/) is a wrapper around Alembic

-Make sure a Database with the `DATABASE_NAME` provided in defaults.py exists
+Make sure a database with the `DATABASE_NAME` provided in `defaults.py` exists.

-To check the current state of the migrations:
+To check the current state of the migrations, run:

     flask db current